Burglary and Trespassing in Missouri

 Traditionally, the law defined burglary as breaking and entering into a home at night with the intent to commit a felony inside.
 Today, states have done away with many of these traditional requirements.

-Unless ordered not to enter or remain in a place, a person may enter or stay on those premises which are open to the public.
-However, if only a portion of the premises is open to the public, the individual may not enter areas that are closed to the public.
+Entering private or restricted areas in a public place may also be unlawful.
 For example, if a person enters a retail store during open business hours, that individual does not have permission to enter the manager's office in the back of the store.
 Additionally, if a person enters that same store, it would be unlawful for the person to remain in the store once the store closes.

 • any defendant is armed with explosives or a deadly weapon